Divine (1935 film)

 Divine is a 1935 French drama film directed by Max Ophüls and starring Simone Berriau, George Rigaud and Gina Manès.
+It was shot at the Billancourt Studios in Paris and on location in Hyeres.
 The film's sets were designed by the art director Jacques Gotko and Robert Gys.
-It was shot at the Billancourt Studios in Paris and on location in Hyeres.

 Synopsis

 A girl from the countryside travels to Paris, only to find herself working in a music hall.